Jurickson Profar Player Props: Rockies vs. Nationals

-Jurickson Profar, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Washington Nationals, with Patrick Corbin on the mound, July 24 at 7:05 PM ET.
+Jurickson Profar, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Washington Nationals, with Trevor Williams on the mound, July 25 at 7:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Marlins.
+He had a hitless performance in his most recent game (0-for-4) against the Nationals.

 Jurickson Profar Game Info & Props vs. the Nationals